MarcoYou/MarcoYou/README.md

 I am currently based in Seoul after living in Paris for more than a decade.

-I work on methodologies that bring non-financial data into investment strategies, and on making the resulting data and research more accessible and useful to both the wider public and fund managers.
+I work on methodologies that bring non-financial data into investment strategies, and on making the resulting data and research more accessible and useful to both the wider public and finance professionals.

 ## Selected work